Vyral/base-template/_posts/2018-05-01-prepare-your-house-for-this-years-snowmelt.md

 {% include youtube.html %}

-<center><em>The snowmelt season has officially begun.
-Prepare yourself by checking these six things to keep your house safe.</em></center>
+<center><em>Spring is officially here.
+Protect yourself from future snowmelt issues by checking these six things to keep your house safe.</em></center>

 <center>&nbsp;</center>

-Spring is finally here in Alaska and with it comes the melting of the snow.
-Today I will be talking about how to better prepare your house for the snowmelt this spring to avoid future issues.
+Spring is finally here in Alaska and it came with the melting of the snow.
+Today I will be talking about how to better prepare your house for the water issues that come with typical snowmelt to avoid future issues.

 **1. Check crawl spaces**.
 All the water from the melted snow has to go somewhere.
 Make sure you check your crawl spaces about once a week until the snow is completely melted.